ManOSan96/Educational-Tic-Tac-Toe-Game-Finished-React/README.md

 # Tic-Tac-Toe-Game-Finished
-Dynamic/Interactive Tic Tac Toe web application
+Dynamic/Interactive Tic Tac Toe web application for practice of the use of **React useState()** functionality.

 With the guidance of Maximilian Schwarzmuller